metaraine/route-mirror/readme.md

 var app = express()

-// create a mirror that be used to set up redirects for non-slugified urls. var mirror = routeMirror(app, function(url) {
+// create a mirror that can be used to set up redirects for non-slugified urls. var mirror = routeMirror(app, function(url) {
 	return url.replace(/-/g, '')
 })

+// this will set up two routes:
+//   '/this-is-a-test'
-// this will automatically set up a route at '/thisisatest' that redirects to '/this-is-a-test' mirror.get('/this-is-a-test', function(req, res) {
+//   '/thisisatest' which will redirect to '/this-is-a-test' mirror.get('/this-is-a-test', function(req, res) {
 	res.render('test')
 })